 With our busy lives, it is tempting to fire off an email indicating your decision to turn down a job offer.
 Consider how this email may be received.
 Is it not more constructive and professional to pick up the phone and have an honest open conversation?
 The hiring manager has invested time in you during the hiring process; it is a courtesy to return that consideration and make direct contact.
+The same basic rules apply when you decline a job offer over the phone.
 If for some reason you decide that an email is a way forward in rejecting a job offer, make sure it is well written and free from typos and grammatical errors.

 3. Be professional

 It is essential when you reject a job offer to maintain the same level of professionalism that you displayed during the interview process.
 You should aim to leave the process with your professional reputation intact.
 Be clear in your reasons for declining the offer.
 If you have an alternative opportunity that fits more clearly with your career aspirations or seems a better cultural fit, it is fine to say so.
 Equally, if you like the company but the role is, for example, more business development and growth than you anticipated, that too is fine to share.

 Be sure to keep the conversation light and positive.
 You may not want this particular management consultancy job; that doesn’t mean your professional paths won’t cross in the future or that the company won’t offer opportunities to which you are better suited down the line.
 Be sure to thank your contact for their consideration and time.